Table of Contents

 The first milk that your breasts produce during pregnancy.
 Your body starts to produce colostrum (aka liquid gold) early in the pregnancy.
 You won’t know it’s there unless you have some small leaks towards the end of the pregnancy.
 There is only a small amount of colostrum produced, it is “liquid gold” because it is extremely valuable to your newborn.
 Colostrum is full of immunoglobulins and antibodies which boost baby’s immune system.
 Providing protection from bacteria found in the outside world.
 It also has a laxative effect that pushes the meconium (first stools) to pass.

 There may be certain benefits in expressing your colostrum before baby arrives because some babies may require more nutrition in the early postnatal period than they can get directly from the mother.
 If a mother is aware of this possibility during pregnancy, she may choose to express her colostrum before baby arrives.
-If baby needs extra nutrition,then they can be given the colostrum rather than anything else and exclusive breastfeeding with all it’s benefits especially early on can be achieved.
+If baby needs extra nutrition, then they can be given the colostrum rather than anything else and exclusive breastfeeding with all it’s benefits, especially in the early days, can be achieved.

 A very important word in breastfeeding.
 Baby will feed best if he or she is properly attached.
 The Australian Breastfeeding Association suggests looking for the following signs to see if a baby is well attached:

 – Chin is pressed into the breast and nose is clear or only just touching the breast.

 -Lower lip flanged (turned out) over the breast.
 It is normal for the upper lip to rest in a neutral position at the breast.
 You don’t need to see baby’s lips.